VesselMenu/.github/profile/README.md

 ## About Us

-At VMenu, we specialize in creating hacks and modifications for the i-Ready.
+At VMenu, we specialize in creating hacks and modifications for i-Ready.

 ## Join Our Community